 The majority of the site lies within Flood Zone 1 (which has the lowest risk of flooding) with only a small part of the southern areas of the application site being within Flood Zones 2 and 3 (the areas adjacent to the River Sence).
-The majority of the site is at a low risk of flooding from surface water flooding, as defined by the Environment Agency's Surface Water Flood Map, with only limited areas being at a medium to high risk of surface water flooding.
+In terms of surface water flooding the Environment Agency's Surface Water Flood Map outlines that areas of the site are susceptible to low, medium and high risk of surface water flooding with the medium and high risk areas being concentrated in the centre of the site.

 A Flood Risk Assessment (FRA) has been submitted in support of the application which has indicated that surface water run-off from the site would be directed to the River Sence.
-Following consideration of the FRA the Lead Local Flood Authority (LLFA) advised that the existing levels in the east of the site would appear too low to enable a gravity solution to the watercourse and that the plan as submitted had not demonstrated that an outfall could be provided within the application site to enable discharge to the River Sence.
-Following the receipt of land ownership details and a topographical survey the LLFA have raised no objections to the application subject to the imposition of conditions in relation to the details of the precise surface water drainage scheme to be provided, the means of mitigating surface water run-off during the construction phase, the management and maintenance of the surface water drainage solution and that infiltration testing is undertaken to ensure that the ground can accommodate soakaways.
+Following consideration of the FRA the Lead Local Flood Authority (LLFA) initially advised that the existing levels in the east of the site would appear too low to enable a gravity solution to the watercourse and that the plan as submitted had not demonstrated that an outfall could be provided within the application site to enable discharge to the River Sence.
+Following the receipt of land ownership details and a topographical survey the LLFA consider that the above issue has been addressed and as such raise no objections to the application subject to the imposition of conditions in relation to the details of the precise surface water drainage scheme to be provided, the means of mitigating surface water run-off during the construction phase and the management and maintenance of the surface water drainage solution.